lnishan/awesome-competitive-programming/README.md

 - [SuprDewd/CompetitiveProgramming](https://github.com/SuprDewd/CompetitiveProgramming)
 One of the very few notebooks to include a tester (even integration with Travis CI).
 A great notebook to learn from.
 - [bobogei81123/bcw_codebook](https://github.com/bobogei81123/bcw_codebook)
-A team notebook by bcw0x1bd2 - the team representing National Taiwan University for the ACM-ICPC World Final 2016.
-It has many nice implementations for advanced data structures and algorithms.
+A team notebook by bcw0x1bd2 - the team representing National Taiwan University for the 2016 ACM-ICPC World Finals.
+Nice implementations for advanced data structures and algorithms.
 - [foreverbell/acm-icpc-cheat-sheet](https://github.com/foreverbell/acm-icpc-cheat-sheet)
 A notebook with some advanced data structures and algorithms.
 - [Spaghetti Source - 各種アルゴリズムの C++ による実装 (Japanese)](http://www.prefield.com/algorithm/)
 A neatly categorized notebook in Japanese.
-This website is no longer being updated, but the topics discussed here remain relevant.
+This website is no longer being updated, but the topics discussed here are still relevant.
 - [igor's code archive](http://shygypsy.com/tools/)
 A good notebook by Igor Naverniouk who is currently a software engineer at Google and part of the Google Code Jam team.